cap-js/docs/node.js/cds-i18n.md

 ### `.fallback` {.property}

 The texts used as second-level fallback if a locale-specific translation is not found and also none in [`.defaults`](#defaults).
-Can be provided as constructor option, else loads the translations from `<basename>.properties`, i.e., without language suffix. {.indent}
+Can be provided as constructor option, else loads the translations from `<basename>.properties`, that is, without language suffix. {.indent}